 7 Ways To Combat Workplace Loneliness

-A survey by Totaljobs found that 63% of employees who are lonely feel their company doesn’t do anything to combat workplace loneliness.
+A survey by Totaljobs found that 63% of lonely employees feel their company doesn't do anything to combat workplace loneliness.
 It was also found that loneliness causes employees to take an average of 5 sick days a year.
-The need for healthy workplaces is huge and here’s how you can help employees tackle loneliness day today
+The need for healthy workplaces is enormous, and here's how you can help employees tackle loneliness day today

 1. Start Before Day 1